Mahmoud-AbouDeghedy/Tour-Booking-App/readme.md

 # Natours

-This is a backend project for a fictional tour booking company called Natours.
+This is a full-stack project for a fictional tour booking company called Natours.

 ## Getting Started